AndreaDiazCorreia/the-bitdevs-playbook/README.md

 - A reference for sponsors and partners to understand processes, reporting, and accountability standards.
 - A resource for participants and community members to align with the broader BitDevs movement.

-> As BitDevs locations grow, improve, and share new lessons, this playbook will evolve to reflect these insights and strengthen the ecosystem.

 ## How to Use This Playbook
 The playbook mirrors the lifecycle of a BitDevs location: setup, operations, quality control, and closure (if necessary).
 Each section includes steps, templates, and references.
 While reading the full playbook is recommended to understand how BitDevs locations operate as a cohesive network, the guidance below helps you get started based on your role.